What is ESOS compliance and the ESOS energy audit ?

 Identifying the key ESOS Phase 3 milestones

 The ESOS compliance period for Phase 3 of the Energy Savings Opportunity Scheme, commonly known as the ESOS Phase 3 compliance period lasts for four years and the new compliance period will be 6 December 2019 to 05 December 2023.
 The compliance date was recently extended from 05 December 2023 to 05 June 2024 as the proposed changes are currently passing through Parliament.

 The qualification date for ESOS Phase 3 is 31 December 2022.

 Qualifying organisations need to complete an ESOS audit or an alternative route to compliance and notify the Environment Agency online of compliance by 5 June 2024.

 We have provided a summary of the proposed changes to ESOS from the Department for Business, Energy, and Industrial Strategy's (BEIS) consultation on strengthening ESOS, which can be accessed here Proposed changes to ESOS

 You can also access an article on ESOS Phase 3 compliance and best practices here, where we review the lessons learnt from ESOS Phase 1 and Phase 2 and share our thoughts on how to get the most benefit from your ESOS audits and ESOS compliance journey.

 What is the Energy Savings Opportunity Scheme – ESOS Regulations

 The Energy Savings Opportunity Scheme Regulations 2014 - ESOS Regulations is the UK Governments approach to implement the requirements of Article 8 of the EU's Energy Efficiency Directive (2012/27/EU).

 ESOS is a mandatory energy audit and energy efficiency identification scheme for large undertakings and their corporate groups, with the objective of increasing energy efficiency to improve business profits and competitiveness as well as mitigating climate change.

 What is the ESOS qualification criteria

-ESOS applies to large undertakings and groups containing large undertakings in the UK that satisfied either one or both conditions below on the qualification date of 31 December 2018;
+ESOS Phase 3 applies to large undertakings and groups containing large undertakings in the UK which satisfies at least one of the conditions below on the qualification date of 31 December 2022;

 Condition 1 - it employed 250 or more people.